-Now, there is a large crowd out there professing that their forte lies in the progressive nirvana of the #metal universe.
-You’ll find loads of bands out there strumming a few djents, madly hitting the percussion, howling weirdly around the stage and calling this prog.
-So much so at times that you are served with a confused pandemonium of soundbytes that stops making sense after a while.
+Now, a large crowd out there professes that their forte lies in the progressive nirvana of the metal universe.
+Many of them strum a few djents, madly hit the percussion, howl weirdly around the stage and call this prog.
+So much so at times that you are served with a confused pandemonium of soundbites that stops making sense after a while.

-On the Eve of a Goodbye often strikes me as a strange mix between Wilderun and Steven Wilson with a dark twist.
-It is a very varied piece of #metal done by a truly talented musician.
-Skillful, nuanced integration of clear voice and growls – depending on the mood of the moment – are followed by piano sounds, hard guitar riffs or soft acoustics.
-To illustrate, have a glance at The Confrontation and the dialogue with the daemon of sorts.
+On the Eve of a Goodbye often struck me as a strange mix between Wilderun and Steven Wilson with a dark twist.
+The album is a very varied piece of metal, crafted by a truly talented musician.
+Piano sounds, hard guitar riffs, or soft acoustics follow this skillful, nuanced integration of clear voice and growls – depending on the mood of the moment.
+To illustrate, have a glance at The Confrontation and the dialogue with that terrible daemon.

 A part of the record’s powerful allure is the very strong theme.
-Before you give me the finger, think again: The album models after a true story.
+The album follows a true story.
 It chronicles the tale of Eve and her last 24 hours of her life before committing suicide, as lived by the artist.
-This renders the album strongly emotional in more ways than one and shows an almost visceral progression that is difficult to dismiss.
+This renders the album strongly emotional in more ways than one.
+And it shows an almost visceral progression that is difficult to dismiss.

 This aspect gets ever stronger towards the end, culminating in Funeral of a Firefly, where you hear Hathcock sniffling through the length of the track.
-I have to date seldom heard a record delivered with more genuine and persuasive sentiment than this one.
+I have, to date, seldom heard a record delivered with more genuine and persuasive sentiment than this one.
 Or is this a first?
-I gotta think real hard to find an equivalent – for sure.

-Production, mixing and mastering are pretty well done and kudos go to Jamie King at The Basement Recording.
-You will find none of that crazy brickwalling that is going on in other records and other shenanigans.
-All elements come out in a crystal clear fashion and you do not have the impression of having lost parts of the album, ghost-itching like missing limbs.
+Production, mixing, and mastering are pretty well done.
+And kudos go to Jamie King at The Basement Recording.
+You will find none of that crazy brickwalling or other shenanigans so prevalent on other records.
+All elements come out in a crystal clear fashion, and you do not get the impression of having lost parts of the album.

 Not that the record is without flaws.
 But forgiven are the somewhat awkward monologues at the beginning and the scratchy, rocky switches between some of the blocks.
 Also, the vocals are sometimes slightly off-kilter on some of the tracks, but nothing much to be alarmed about.